Skip to content

 Nicole Rodriguez

-Before joining New Jersey Policy Perspective, Nicole was a senior researcher at Community Labor United (CLU) — an organization that brings community and labor partners together to speak in one voice on issues that impact working-class families throughout Greater Boston.
-Nicole drove strategic campaigns forward with rigorous research and leadership that stabilized and strengthened low-income families and communities of color.
+Before joining New Jersey Policy Perspective as Research Director, Nicole was senior researcher at Community Labor United (CLU) — an organization that brings community and labor partners together to speak in one voice on issues affecting working families throughout Greater Boston.
+Nicole drove strategic campaigns with rigorous research and leadership that stabilized and strengthened low-paid families and communities of color.

 Email:rodriguez@njpp.org